mauryas78/shubham/README.md

 ### Software Developer | Backend Developer | AI Enthusiast

 Hi!
 I’m Shubham Mourya, a passionate Software Developer specializing in backend systems, generative AI, and scalable architectures.
-With over two years of experience in product-based startups, I bring a strong technical skill set and a problem-solving mindset to every project I work on.
+With over four plus years of experience in product-based startups, I bring a strong technical skill set and a problem-solving mindset to every project I work on.

 ---